esprfid/esp-rfid/README.md

 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.

 ### Known Issues
+* You need to download https://github.com/omersiar/ESPAsyncWebServer version of ESPAsyncWebServer Library until the fix is merged to origin.
 * MFRC522 RFID Hardware should be connected to ESP or you will likely get a WDT Reset (boot loop) [#13](https://github.com/omersiar/esp-rfid/issues/13).
 * Currently only Git version (2.4.0rc) of ESP8266 Core is supported, due to new function is introduced (WiFi.scanNetworksAsync()).
 * When you connect to ESP via mDNS url Browsers make a DNS Query for WebSocket link, it takes long time to resolve.